 The primary purpose of EERG at UGA is to produce four main products: economic evaluations, health policy analyses, chronic disease decision modeling, and public health program evaluations.
 These assessments and evaluations focus primarily on local- and state-level policies and programs to provide timely and important information for policy and other decision makers in the state of Georgia.
 Additionally, assessments and evaluations by EERG focus on important national policies and programs.
 Thus, EERG can play an important role in advocating for the improvement of population-level health at the local, state, and national levels.
 The secondary purpose of the EERG is to provide linkages of key faculty and staff with expertise to conduct economic evaluations, quantitative and qualitative health policy analysis, chronic disease decision modeling, and public health program evaluation for the purposes of obtaining research funding to produce scholarly outputs that will ultimately improve population-level health.

-Dr. Phaedra Corso, EERG director, is a UGA Foundation Professor of Human Health in the Department of Health Policy and Management.
-She worked for 15 years at the Centers for Disease Control and Prevention (CDC) as an economic analyst and is co-editor of Prevention Effectiveness: A Guide to Decision Analysis and Economic Evaluation, a primer on conducting economic evaluations in public health (Oxford University Press, 2003).
+Dr. Phaedra Corso, Senior Advisor to the EERG is Vice President for Research at Kennesaw State University.
+Dr. Corso is the founder of the Economic Evaluation Research Group and previously worked as UGA Foundation Professor of Human Health.
+She also worked for 15 years at the Centers for Disease Control and Prevention (CDC) as an economic analyst and is co-editor of Prevention Effectiveness: A Guide to Decision Analysis and Economic Evaluation, a primer on conducting economic evaluations in public health (Oxford University Press, 2003).